OpenCTI-Platform/connectors/internal-export-file/export-report-pdf/README.md

 # OpenCTI ExportReportPdf Connector

-OpenCTI ExportReportPdf connector allows an analyst to export all entities and observables for Report (Analysis) and Intrusion Set entities as a pdf file.
-This may be useful for sharing threat intelligence with an external entity in a nice, well-groomed format.
+OpenCTI ExportReportPdf connector allows exporting PDF based reports for the following entities: Report (Analysis), Intrusion Set, and Threat Actor.
+The PDF may be useful for sharing threat intelligence with an external entity in a nice, well-groomed format.

 #### Technical information